Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Eglinton is $62,530 and average income is $75,415.
-This compares to Rest of NSW's median income of $52,390 and average income of $65,215.
-Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated incomes would be approximately $68,070 (median) and $82,097 (average).
-As per the 2021 Census, income in Eglinton clusters around the 70th percentile nationally.
-The predominant income cohort spans 41.6% of locals, with incomes between $1,500 and $2,999.
-Housing accounts for 13.9% of income.
-Residents rank within the 73rd percentile for disposable income.
-Eglinton's SEIFA income ranking places it in the fifth decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Eglinton is $62,530 and average income stands at $75,415.
+This contrasts with Regional NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Eglinton would be approximately $68,070 (median) and $82,097 (average) as of September 2025.
+According to the 2021 Census, incomes in Eglinton cluster around the 70th percentile nationally.
+The predominant income cohort spans 41.6% of locals (1,322 people), falling within the $1,500 - 2,999 category.
+This is consistent with broader trends across regional levels showing 29.9% in the same category.
+Housing accounts for 13.9% of income in Eglinton, while strong earnings rank residents within the 73rd percentile for disposable income.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income